 - Get word-of-mouth marketing

 A solid welcome program is where you give a great first (digital) impression.
-The idea is to then stay in touch and make sure entice people to become repeat customers as well.
+The idea is to then stay in touch and make sure to entice email subscribers to become repeat customers as well.

-Like we said in our guide on email marketing for restaurants, a good mix of marketing, direct promotion and triggered email makes it enjoyable and interesting for you guests to keep engaged with your messages.
+Like we said in our guide on email marketing for restaurants, a good mix of marketing, direct promotion, and triggered email makes it enjoyable and interesting for your guests to keep engaged with your messages.

 Email marketing and SMS might be the most important channels to include in the customer journey vs buyer journey, especially when it comes to direct activation, but don’t forget to spice it up with other types of marketing messages.

 Update your email marketing technology to appeal to today’s consumer

 Despite the potential of email as an effective marketing tool, few restaurants use it: only 18% according to one report.
 This means more opportunities for you those running a restaurant because you’ll have less competition in the inbox.
 And when you’re using newer email marketing technologies that keep up with changing consumer expectations, the impact of that email is magnified.

 What does better restaurant email marketing look like?

 How does email today meet those expectations and deliver the results you want vs. the technology of a few years ago?